-A bin enclosure and plant enclosure will be located on the northern elevation of the coffee shop building.
+A bin enclosure and plant enclosure will be located to the west of the coffee shop building within the car park area.
 Plant will comprise small a/c units located at ground level.
+The plant are will be approximately 80m from the nearest dwellings and screened by the intervening coffee shop building.

-The Nursery building will operate during the normal working day between 07.00hrs and 19.00hrs Monday to Friday.
+The Nursery and office buildings will operate during the normal working day between 07.00hrs and 19.00hrs Monday to Friday.